Useful code snippets

 #if port 8000 is already in use, type another port number such as '8080'

-#to stop the server, go back to the command prompt where the server is running and press Ctrl+C.
+#to stop the server, go back to the command prompt where the server is running and press Ctrl+C.import pandas as pd

 data_set = pd.read_csv("file_path/file_name", encoding="ISO-8859-1")